The surface category and tropical curves: The surgery theorem

-Now that we have the homotopy that introduces the cylinder $\id_\ga$ we proceed to describe a similar, but more complicated homotopy that homotops this cylinder along a surgery path to make a certain part of $W$ positive boundary. \begin{defn} Given a point $(W,\bbt) \in |C_\cd^\nc|$, $\go \in W_i$ for some $i$, $\ga \in \gO_O$ disjoint to $W$ and $s \in [t_i,t_{i+1}]$ we define
+Now that we have the homotopy that introduces the cylinder $\id_\ga$ we proceed to describe a similar, but more complicated homotopy that homotops this cylinder along a surgery path to make a certain part of $W$ positive boundary.